yoni702/Compie_FinalProject/Part_2/ReadmePart2.md

  ## Prerequisites on your Workstation <a id="Prerequisites"></a>
- if needeed you  will find a folder with all bashscripts instalations you dont have on your workstation (Assuming your are under Ubuntu)
+ if needed you  will find a folder with all bashscripts instalations you dont have on your workstation (Assuming your are under Ubuntu)

 - InstallAWS.sh
 - InstallDocker.sh